erdo/fore-intro-tutorial/DEV.TO.md

 Well thanks for reading this far!

 Hopefully this gives you some ideas about how you could make use of the **fore** library or just **MVO** to write quicker, cleaner, more testable apps.
 I use it all the time during my work as it is production ready (it’s a very small library so there is not a lot to go wrong).
-There are lots more considerations to discuss when you look at [adapters](https://erdo.github.io/android-fore/#fore-3-adapter-example), [animations](https://erdo.github.io/android-fore/#fore-5-ui-helpers-example-tic-tac-toe), [databases](https://erdo.github.io/android-fore/#fore-6-db-example-room-db-driven-to-do-list) etc, but they are all treated in the **same standard way** using the syncView() convention.
+There are lots more considerations to discuss when you look at [networking](https://erdo.github.io/android-fore/#fore-4-retrofit-example), [adapters](https://erdo.github.io/android-fore/#fore-3-adapter-example), [databases](https://erdo.github.io/android-fore/#fore-6-db-example-room-db-driven-to-do-list) etc but they are all treated in the **same standard way** using the syncView() convention.
 For the moment the best place to look for clear examples is in the [fore github repo](https://erdo.github.io/android-fore/).

 here’s the [complete code](https://github.com/erdo/fore-intro-tutorial) for the tutorial